 This is all great if you do not want other people opening trade lines in your name.
 But how about if you yourself want to apply for a new credit card, mortgage, etc.?
 It’s not a problem!
 You can, at any time, unfreeze your credit report using a pin that was issued to you at the time you placed the freeze.
-But what happens if you lost the pin?
+But what happens if you lose the pin?
 Ouch!
-Now is trouble.
+Now that is trouble.
 But don’t freak out.
 Here in this post, I will explain two ways you can unfreeze your credit reports, even without a pin!

-The other and longer process to lift a security freeze without a pin is by snail mail.
+The second and longer process to lift a security freeze without a pin is by snail mail.
 Mail a letter with supporting identification documents to the credit bureaus (it’s recommended to mail the letters with tracking).
-Documents needed may be: Photo ID, proof of address, and for Equifax, you will need proof of your social security number as well.
+Documents needed may be: photo ID, proof of address, and for Equifax, you will need proof of your social security number as well.
 Check the credit bureaus websites for a list of acceptable documents.

-Mail the letters to,
+Mail the letters to: